trevor-jameson/js-pokemon-search-practice-assignment/README.md

 - DOM Manipulation
 - Events and Event Handlers
 - Callbacks
-- Constructors and Prototypes or ES6 Classes (For part two)

 Hello, your assignment today is to re-create the functionality of our [Pokemon search engine](https://pokemon-search.netlify.com/).